bagustris/disertasi-ser/s3_note.md

 ---
 2018-12-20
 mora (モーラ): Unit in phonology that determine syllable weight
-Example: 日本、にほん、3 mora, but, にっぽん　is 3 mora
+Example: 日本、にほん、3 mora, but, にっぽん　is 4 mora
-morpheme: the smallest unit of meaning of a word that can be devided to:
+morpheme: the smallest unit of meaning of a word that can be devided to.
 Example: like --> 1 morpheme, but unlikely is 3 morpheme (un, like, ly)
 Find the different between dynamic feature and static feature and its relation to human perception.
 How about statistic feature?